 Cloud services cost less than purchasing proprietary software or paying to have your own software developed.
 Here are several ways cloud services save money:

-- Eliminates need for extra onsite computer storage space.
+- Eliminates the need for extra onsite computer storage space.

 - Provides ease of scalability and reduced adjustment costs for increased or decreased demand by your business.